 Understanding the dynamics of far-from-equilibrium many-body systems, including the emergence of long-range order in such systems, is an outstanding problem in physics, relevant from subnuclear to cosmological lengthscales~\cite{Kraichnan:1967,Kibble:1976,Svistunov:1995,Pomeau:1996,Vinen:2002,Bray:2002,Micha:2004,Berges:2008,Nazarenko:2011,Polkovnikov:2011,Eisert:2015,Berges:2021,Barenghi:2023,Rosenhaus:2025}.~{Conceptually, far-from-equilibrium relaxation and emergence of coherence have long been linked to decaying turbulence~\cite{Kraichnan:1967,Svistunov:1995,Berloff:2002,Micha:2004}, which often features self-similar scaling dynamics}.
-More recently, within the framework of nonthermal fixed points (NTFPs)~\cite{Berges:2008} generalises the concepts from the equilibrium theory of continuous phase transitions, and posits that far-from-equilibrium dynamics have similarly universal properties.
-At the transition to an ordered state of matter, such as a superfluid or a ferromagnet, the system is scale invariant and its salient properties do not depend on the microscopic details~\cite{Chaikin:1995}.
+More recently, within the framework of nonthermal fixed points (NTFPs)~\cite{Berges:2008}, theorists have drawn analogies between such dynamics and the equilibrium properties of systems close to a continuous phase transition.
+Near the transition to an ordered state of matter, such as a superfluid or a ferromagnet, the system is scale invariant and its salient properties do not depend on the microscopic details~\cite{Chaikin:1995}.
 Analogously, in the NTFP theory, far-from-equilibrium systems, including the early universe undergoing reheating~\cite{Micha:2004}, quark-gluon plasma in heavy-ion collisions~\cite{Berges:2014b}, quantum magnets~\cite{Bhattacharyya:2020}, and ultracold atomic gases~\cite{Nowak:2012, PineiroOrioli:2015, Berges:2015, Chantesana:2019,Groszek:2021,Chatrchyan:2021}, generically display dynamic (spatiotemporal) scaling, with scaling exponents that could define far-from-equilibrium universality classes.
-Recently, far-from-equilibrium dynamic scaling was observed in several experiments with ultracold atoms~\cite{Pruefer:2018,Erne:2018,Glidden:2021, Huh:2024, Madeira:2024,Gazo:2025,Liang:2025} and continuously driven~\cite{Galka:2022, Martirosyan:2024} systems}.
+Recently, far-from-equilibrium dynamic scaling was observed in several experiments with ultracold atoms, {in both isolated (relaxing)~\cite{Pruefer:2018,Erne:2018,Glidden:2021,Huh:2024, Madeira:2024,Gazo:2025,Liang:2025} and continuously driven~\cite{Galka:2022, Martirosyan:2024} systems}.

 Here, we go beyond the elegant scaling properties of far-from-equilibrium relaxation~\cite{Pruefer:2018,Erne:2018,Glidden:2021, Huh:2024,Madeira:2024,Gazo:2025,Liang:2025}, to address the crucial question of how long it takes to establish long-range order.
 We study this problem for the paradigmatic macroscopically coherent state, the weakly interacting Bose--Einstein condensate, which is also a textbook example of a superfluid.